AlexanderMakarov/am-budget-view/README.md

    a new categorization rule.
    This window contains group (category) selection, rule type and value.
    Application supports the following categorization types (rule types):
    - "Substring" - selected substring is searched in "Details" column.
+Most popular but lowest by priority.
    - "From Account" - selected account number is searched in "From Account" column.
    - "To Account" - selected account number is searched in "To Account" column.
    After pressing "Add" button new categorization rule would be added to "config.yaml" file and page would be updated with new rule applied.
-   So a big list of transactions could be categorized quickly.
+   Thus a big list of transactions could be categorized quickly if use wide enough rules.
    If you need to add a new category use "Create New Group" button at the top right.
-   If you need to delete an existing category or see all categories and rules then press "Groups" button - it would open a separate page with a list of groups (categories) and a "Delete" button for each of them.
+   If you need to delete an existing category or see all categories and rules then press "Groups" button - it would open a separate page with a list of groups (categories) with abilities to modify relevant rules.
 5. After you categorize all transactions you would get a ready and intuitive report about expenses and incomes, comparison of months, making financial decisions and so on.
    Note that more statement files are provided to the application, the more full financial picture would be.
+So try to add all accounts you have.
-6. With time it is enough to add new or update old "Statement" files with new transactions and run application again.
+6. With time it is enough to add new or update old "Statement" files with new transactions and run application again or press "Refresh Files" button at the top right.
    It may be required to add new categorization rules for new transactions.
    File "config.yaml" would be updated by application and contains all your personal categorization rules.